Human Rights Campaign denies racial discrimination against former president

 HRC admitted in the court filing on Monday that a White board member was asked to resign during David’s tenure after making “several comments believed to be inappropriate.”
 David previously claimed that this board member told him to talk less about being Black after David gave a speech about the importance of fighting for LGBTQ people who are not White.
 David also said that the same person belittled another Black female board member and that this person was only dismissed after David raised the issue.

-A person familiar with HRC’s legal position, who was not authorized to speak publicly, said that David did not tell the organization about his prior interaction with the board member until after the subsequent incident with the Black female board member.
+A person familiar with HRC’s legal position, who spoke on the condition of anonymity because they are not authorized to speak publicly, said that David did not tell the organization about his prior interaction with the board member until after the subsequent incident with the Black female board member.

 HRC also said in court that its internal investigation of David was not undertaken at David’s suggestion, as David has previously claimed.